knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 [[[ code('') ]]]

 If you ever wondered where the `twig` service comes from, it's right here!
+You can see it in `container:debug`.
 So the first job of an extension class is to add services, which it always does by loading one or more XML files.

 ## Extensions Configuration